 The party condemned the incident and threatened thorough disciplinary action against the culprit, if found to be a leader elected on its ticket.

-The heckling took place as Mr Odinga and Cabinet Secretaries James Macharia (Transport), Peter Munya (Trade) and John Munyes (Petroleum) on a tour of the proposed site for the Special Economic Zone.
+The heckling took place as Mr Odinga and Cabinet Secretaries James Macharia (Transport), Peter Munya (Trade) and John Munyes (Petroleum and Mining) on a tour of the proposed site for the Special Economic Zone.

 A group of people caused a scene by waving placards, shouting and saying they preferred retaining their land to the proposed industrial park.

-Mr Odinga had said the economic zone would be a blessing to the people of Kisumu in terms of creation of job opportunities and opportunities for investments.
+Mr Odinga had said the economic zone would be a blessing to the people of Kisumu in terms of creation of job opportunities and opportunities for investment.

 This left a section of the crowd displeased and resulted in accusations that the county was grabbing their land without consulting them.